LonwaboMvovo/LonwaboMvovo/README.md

 <br>

-<strong>I'm a developer based in Cape Town, South Africa, who enjoys making applications and games</strong>
+<strong>I'm a junior software developer based in Cape Town, South Africa focused on full-stack development with an interest in game development</strong>

 <br>